Wrongful Death Actions in New York

 Many times cases like this will require medical experts to speak to the jury about what happened in manner so that they understand complicated medical events in everyday language.
 The same thing hold true for economic experts that speak to the financial losses that are attributable to the loss of a parent, spouse or bread winner.

 If someone in your family died as a result of the negligence of another, you must contact a strong personal injury law firm.
-The attorneys at Napoli, Shkolnik, PLLC have the experience and compassion to treat wrongful death cases with the attention and professionalism that they deserve.
+The wrongful death lawyers at Napoli, Shkolnik, PLLC have the experience and compassion to treat wrongful death cases with the attention and professionalism that they deserve.
 You can call us at 212-397-1000 or fill out our online contact information so someone can contact you.

 How Can We Help?